Art Tatum: 1950–1956

 Following a deterioration in his health, Tatum stopped drinking in 1954 and tried to control his weight.
 That year, his trio was part of bandleader Stan Kenton's 10-week tour named "Festival of Modern American Jazz".
-The trio did not play with Kenton's orchestra on the tour, but they had the same performance schedule, meaning Tatum sometimes travelled long distances by overnight train while the others stayed in a hotel and then took a morning flight.
-He also appeared on television in The Spike Jones Show on April 17, to promote the then imminent release of The Genius of Art Tatum.
+The trio did not play with Kenton's orchestra on the tour, but had the same performance schedule, meaning Tatum sometimes traveled long distances by overnight train while the others stayed in a hotel and took a morning flight.
+He also appeared on television in The Spike Jones Show on April 17, to promote the imminent release of The Genius of Art Tatum.
 Black American musicians were not often filmed at this time, so very few visual recordings of Tatum exist, but his solo performance of "Yesterdays" on the show has survived as a video recording.

 After two decades of marriage, Tatum and Ruby divorced early in 1955.
-They probably did not travel much together and she had become an alcoholic; the divorce was acrimonious.
-He married again later that year – Geraldine Williamson, with whom he had probably already been living.
+They probably did not travel much together, and she had become an alcoholic; the divorce was acrimonious.
+Later that year, he married Geraldine Williamson, with whom he had probably already been living.
 She had little interest in music, and did not normally attend his performances.

 By 1956, Tatum's health had deteriorated due to advanced uremia.
 Nevertheless, in August of that year he played to the largest audience of his career: 19,000 gathered at the Hollywood Bowl for another Granz-led event.
-The following month, he had the last of the Granz group recording sessions, with saxophonist Ben Webster, and then played at least two concerts in October.
+The next month, he participated in the last of the Granz group recording sessions, with saxophonist Ben Webster, and then played at least two concerts in October.
 He was too unwell to continue touring, so returned to his home in Los Angeles.
 Musicians visited him on November 4, and other pianists played for him as he lay in bed.

-Tatum died the following day, at Queen of Angels Medical Center in Los Angeles, from uremia.
-He was buried at Rosedale Cemetery in Los Angeles, but was moved to the Forest Lawn cemetery in Glendale, California, in 1992 by his second wife, so she could be buried next to him.
-Tatum was inducted into the DownBeat Jazz Hall of Fame in 1964 and was given a Grammy Lifetime Achievement Award in 1989.
+Tatum died the next day at Queen of Angels Medical Center in Los Angeles from uremia.
+He was buried at Rosedale Cemetery in Los Angeles but was moved to the Forest Lawn cemetery in Glendale, California, in 1992 by his second wife, who wished to be buried beside him.
+Tatum was inducted into the DownBeat Jazz Hall of Fame in 1964 and given a Grammy Lifetime Achievement Award in 1989.

 Personality and habits

 Tatum was independent-minded and generous with his time and money.
 Not wanting to be restricted by Musicians' Union rules, he avoided joining for as long as he could.
-He also disliked anything that drew attention to his blindness: he did not want to be physically led and so planned his independent walk to the piano in clubs if possible.
+He also disliked having attention drawn to his blindness: he did not want to be physically led and so planned his independent walk to the piano in clubs if possible.

-People who met Tatum consistently "describe him as totally lacking in arrogance or ostentation" and as being gentlemanly in behavior.
-He avoided discussing his personal life and history in interviews and in conversation with acquaintances.
+People who met Tatum consistently "describe him as totally lacking in arrogance or ostentation" and as gentlemanly.
+He avoided discussing his personal life and history in interviews and conversation with acquaintances.
 Although marijuana use was common among musicians during his lifetime, Tatum was not linked to the use of illegal drugs.